open-cluster-management-io/enhancements/enhancements/sig-architecture/81-addon-lifecycle/README.md

 The rollout controller will watch the `ClusterManagementAddOn`, update `ManagedClusterAddOn` with `desiredConfigSpecHash` for all of the selected clusters.

-The rollout controller is also responsible to update the `lastAppliedConfigSpecHash` and `conditions` by watching the addon `ManifestWorks` generated by addon manager.
+The rollout controller is also responsible to update the `ManagedClusterAddOn` `lastAppliedConfigSpecHash` and `conditions` by watching the addon
+`ManifestWorks` generated by addon manager.

 ```yaml